 Rising prices are forcing many real estate investors to consider investing in out-of-state rental properties.
-I wrote an article last week about investing in long-distance, turn-key rental properties here.
-Turn-key properties are repaired, rented and managed at the time of sale.
+I wrote an article last week about investing in long-distance, turn-key rental properties here, which are repaired, rented and managed at the time of sale.
 This article is going to describe a strategy that involves investing in long-distance rental properties that are not turn-keys.
 The properties may need work, may need repairs, may need renters or may need everything and because of that you may be able to get a better deal on them!

 What is the advantage to buying an out-of-state rental property that is not turn-key?